MNL-Bandit with Knapsacks: a near-optimal algorithm: Introduction

-Note that our work is closely related to the Bandits with Knapsacks problem (see for instance \cite{Agrawal_global_bandits}, \cite{Badanidiyuru}, \cite{pmlr-v45-Xia15} and \cite{DBLP:journals/corr/XiaLQYL15}), for which algorithms achieving optimal regrets in the large capacity regime have been recently proposed.
-However, these results are not directly applicable to our setting, as it would involve considering each possible assortment as an individual arm in the multi-armed bandits framework.
+Note that our work is closely related to the Bandits with Knapsacks problem (see for instance \cite{Agrawal_global_bandits}, \cite{Badanidiyuru}, \cite{pmlr-v45-Xia15} and \cite{DBLP:journals/corr/XiaLQYL15}), for which algorithms achieving optimal regrets in the linear-growing inventory regime have been recently proposed.
+However, these results are not directly applicable to our setting, as it would involve considering each possible assortment as an individual arm in the multi-arm bandits framework.
 This would yield an exponential action space, and would therefore not lead to a tractable policy.
-On the contrary, by using the specific structure of our lower and upper confidence bounds, we are able to formulate an exponential LP similar to the one used in \cite{Agrawal_global_bandits}, for which we can design an efficient approximation algorithm.
+On the contrary, by using the specific structure of MNLwK-UCB, combined with the specific properties of the MNL model, we are able to formulate an exponential LP similar to the one used in \cite{Agrawal_global_bandits}, for which we can design an efficient algorithm.